dniku/rl-attention/writeup.markdown

 ## Attention in RL agents

-In 2016, Zhao et al. explored the effects of adding two *attention layers* to the decision-making network of an agent learning to play Breakout and other games.
+In 2016, [Yang et al.](https://arxiv.org/abs/1812.11276) explored the effects of adding two *attention layers* to the decision-making network of an agent learning to play Breakout and other games.
 The attention layers, applied after some convolutional layers which detect basic game entities, restrict the input to the agent's action selection mechanism to a subset of the input pixels (the *attention mask*).
 In effect, the agent's model is forced to focus spatially.
-Adding such a bottleneck can improve training times, but more importantly, the attention layer activations provide a direct clue about what the model is focusing on.
+Adding such a bottleneck can improve sample efficiency, but more importantly, the attention layer activations provide a direct clue about what the model is focusing on.
 This directness is attractive when compared to *post-hoc* methods, which require additional computation to reason about the relevance of network activations after inference.

 <p><img src="images/architecture.png" class="archi" alt="Diagram of the architecture used in our models." width="600"/></p>